Cisplatin/crypfolio/README.md

 monero: 189.27788475
 ```

-There's also the special word 'fiat', which can be used to include fiat total (CAD) in the total.
+There's also the special word 'cad', which can be used to include fiat total (CAD) in the total.

 Then, to get budget information, use: